TeamNeuralNetworks/the-inspiring-tuby-sniff/README.md

 ![image](https://github.com/user-attachments/assets/16173f50-be67-463a-ac6b-c11ce8f9b82a)

 Tuby-sniff © 2023 by Anthime Perrot is licensed under CC BY 4.0 .

-If you use my device, please cite this repository.
+If my device helped you in your project, please cite this repository.
+DOI: 10.5281/zenodo.14162570

-Anthime Perrot,
+Anthime Perrot,PhD Student,

-PhD Student,
+Institute of Cellular and Integrative Neuroscience, INCI UPR 3212

-Institute of Cellular and Integrative Neuroscience, INCI UPR 3212 This work was funded by the European Research Council, Grant agreement ID: 101042329.
+This work was funded by the European Research Council, Grant agreement ID: 101042329.